cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   }
   ```

-- The provider CCV modules interact with a Slashing module on the provider chain.
+- The provider CCV module interacts with a Slashing module on the provider chain.
   For an example of how slashing works, take a look at the [Slashing module documentation](https://docs.cosmos.network/v0.44/modules/slashing/) of Cosmos SDK.
   The interaction is defined by the following interface:
   ```typescript